xakz/checkgen/README.md

 The suite and test case variable naming differs in *checkgen*, the TCase variable is continuously reused.
 There is no `tcX_Y` variable naming scheme in *checkgen*.
 So, user code that requires `tcX_Y` variables are broken.
-Thus, new directive set permits a cleaner approach.
+That said, new directive set permits a cleaner approach.

+In *checkgen*, the `#main-post` directive *replaces* final block of code in the main() function.
+This is intended for a full flexibility with the SRunner object (e.g. Setting up log file, xml log file, tap file, argv parsing, or any other action).

 The following directives are new to *checkgen* and are not supported by *checkmk*: